floschnell/properwatcher/tutorial/1_create_lambda.md

 To create a new AWS lambda function, download the latest lambda .zip from [the release page](https://github.com/floschnell/properwatcher/releases).

 Next, log into your AWS management console and navigate to the _Lambda_ service.
+Make sure that you have set the preferred region (right top, next to your username).
+Region will influence latency and the source IP address that properwatcher will use to make the requests to the property websites.
 Click _Create Function_ and choose _without template_.
 The name of the function can be chosen freely and the runtime should be set to _custom bootstrap_.
 All the other properties can be left untouched.

 Now, you should see the details page of your new lambda.
 Below the designer, you should see a box titled _function code_.
 Click on the box's actions and choose _upload ZIP-file_.
 Choose the downloaded properwatcher zip.
 And once uploaded, you're done.